bcgov/GDX-Analytics-URL-Shortener/README.md

 ## Features

-The GDX URL Shortener Project is a GDX Analytics project supported by GCPE that is designed to support efficient testing and trcking of web content.
-It features a URL shortener tool and a re-direct service.
+The GDX URL Shortener Project is a GDX Analytics project supported by GCPE that is designed to support efficient testing and tracking of web content.
+It features a short URL generation tool and a re-direct service.

 ## Project Status